DC Living Costs 2026: Monthly Budget Guide

 typical d c living costs

 Wondering what it costs to live in Washington, D.C.?
-You should budget around $6,567 per month as a baseline, a figure that reflects the city’s cost of living index and captures housing, utilities, groceries, and essentials.
+You should plan for about $6,500 per month as a broad baseline if you include rent, utilities, groceries, transport, healthcare, and basic spending.

 Breakdown of Housing and Rent Costs in the District